Is Your Home Safe?

 Aside from locks, your windows and doors are the most vulnerable parts of your house.
 They can easily be broken, and are easy to get into if you do not pay attention and make sure they are locked.
 Many people, when leaving their house, place a wooden pole in the track of the window as an extra safety precaution.
 It is a helpful tactic and is a more discreet way of adding security to your house.

 Maintaining your house and the landscape around your house is important.
 If left unkempt for too long, it will begin to appear like you are not home and will become a target for break-ins.
-Keep clutter to a minimum and stay consistent on your lawn upkeep in order to prevent your house from becoming vulnerable.
+Keep clutter to a minimum and stay consistent on your lawn upkeep to prevent your house from becoming vulnerable.
 In addition to that, keep your house well-lit so that you can see what is going on around your house.

-When considering the protection of your house, you want to be safe, but you should not feel prisoner in your own home.
-Especially with an alarm system, you want to find one that is not terribly expensive and will help you to live in peace.
+When considering the protection of your house, you want to be safe, but you should not feel a prisoner in your own home.
+Especially with an alarm system, you want to find one that is not expensive and will help you to live in peace.
 When you go overboard on them, it often leads to frustration which leads to not even using the alarm, which is dangerous.
 Make sure that you feel secure and go through the different safety measures with everyone in the house so they are prepared.
 When all is said and done...is your home safe?